madhubabuv/undemon/README.md

 ## Evaluation

-We have used the depth evaluation scripts from mondepth [here](https://github.com/mrharicot/monodepth) and the pose evalution scripts from the SfM Learner[here](https://github.com/tinghuiz/SfMLearner/).
+We have used the depth evaluation scripts from [monodepth](https://github.com/mrharicot/monodepth) and the pose evalution scripts from the [SfMLearner](https://github.com/tinghuiz/SfMLearner/).
 We am very thankful the Monodepth and SfMLearner authors for their code bases.